-Blockchain is great, but let’s observe the other side of the medal: What are the limitations?
+Blockchain is great, but: What are the limitations?

 People admire decentralized technologies.
 They are expected to change the world and so on.
 Centralization is considered wrong.
 But the problem is that it’s still hard to find any ultimate decentralized solution implemented in the real world.

 There’s no doubt that Blockchain allows for quite a lot of advantages.
 Let’s outline some of them:

 - Makes it simple to verify the integrity of the ‘database’.